LolitaDias/SQL-Employee-Database-Analysis/README.md

 #### Data Modeling

+Tasks:

-Inspect the CSVs and sketch out an ERD of the tables.
-Feel free to use a tool like [http://www.quickdatabasediagrams.com](http://www.quickdatabasediagrams.com).
+Inspected the CSVs and sketched out an ERD of the tables.
+Used a tool  [http://www.quickdatabasediagrams.com](http://www.quickdatabasediagrams.com) to answer the question : How do the datasets of employee data relate to each other?

 #### Data Engineering